-The financial secretary shall keep a record of all members and he shall collect all dues.
-He shall receive and keep in his custody a permanent file of all applications for membership in the organization, provided such applications have been proposed and signed by a member in good standing.
+The financial secretary shall keep a record of all members and he or she shall collect all dues.
+He or she shall receive and keep in his custody a permanent file of all applications for membership in the organization, provided such applications have been proposed and signed by a member in good standing.
 Any application for membership on file for three or more years and any application submitted by a former member shall be purged.
 Said financial secretary shall perform such other duties as may be required by any By-law or as directed by the Board of Directors.

 Section 4.
 Secretary

 The secretary shall call meetings as directed by the president and the Board of Directors or in accordance with any By-laws.
-He shall record and preserve the minutes of all meetings, and include a record of attendance of all officers present.
-He shall also provide a form at all meetings of the membership on which shall be recorded the names of all members in attendance, and shall maintain this form as part of the minutes.
-He shall perform such other duties as may be required by the By-laws, or the Board of Directors.
+He or she shall record and preserve the minutes of all meetings, and include a record of attendance of all officers present.
+He or she shall also provide a form at all meetings of the membership on which shall be recorded the names of all members in attendance, and shall maintain this form as part of the minutes.
+He or she shall perform such other duties as may be required by the By-laws, or the Board of Directors.
 The secretary shall cause any documents, so classified, to be placed in a safety deposit box in a bank or banks selected by the Board of Directors.
 Keys to said safety deposit box shall be issued only to said secretary and to one other member selected by the Board of Directors.
 (Amended 1995, 2002)

 Section 5 Treasurer